ibm-build-lab/Watson-Assistant/external-api-web-functions/README.md

 Webhooks are used to bridge two applications/programs/functions which gets triggered by a specific event and transfer data on a near real time basis.

-_The webhook mechanism allow program to call an external program.
+_The webhook mechanism allows a program to call an external program.
 When used in a dialog skill, a webhook gets triggered at the moment Watson Assistant processes a node for which webhook is enabled.
 The webhook collects the specified data or the data that the program collects from the user during the conversation and stores in context variables.
 It sends the data as part of a HTTP POST request to the URL you specify as part of your webhook definition.
 The URL that receives the webhook is the listener.
 It performs a predefined action on the information passed and returns a desired response._

 Let’s see how to enable it.